Bihar University of Health Sciences

-Bihar University of Health Sciences (BUHS) Patna has been established w.e.f.
-1 July 2022 by the Government of Bihar through the enactment of the Bihar University of Health Sciences Act 2021 (Bihar Act 19 of 2021) to affiliate all the existing health science colleges and institutions, set up by the Government and/or Trust or Society, which were earlier affiliated to the conventional universities in Bihar with a purpose of ensuring proper, systematic and uniform instruction, teaching, training and research in modern and Indians systems of medicine.
+Bihar University of Health Sciences (abbreviated as BUHS) is a Public medical university in Patna established on 1 July 2022 by the Government of Bihar through the enactment of The Bihar University of Health Sciences Act 2021 (Bihar Act No. 19 of 2021) to affiliate all the existing health science colleges and institutions, set up by the Government and/or Trust or Society, which were earlier affiliated to conventional universities in Bihar with a purpose of ensuring proper, systematic and uniform instruction, teaching, training and research in modern and Indians systems of medicine.

 Administration

 Governance

-The Chief Minister of Bihar is the chancellor of the BUHS.
+The Chief Minister of Bihar Mr. Samrat Choudhary is the chancellor of the BUHS.
 This university became active with the appointment of Dr. Surendra Nath Sinha as the first vice-chancellor of BUHS.

 Affiliations

 The Bihar University of Health Science is an affiliating university and has jurisdiction over all the medical, nursing, and paramedical colleges of the entire state of Bihar.
+The BUHS is currently operating from the office of AKU.